• Skip to main content

 7. Hide Script Errors

-On Internet Properties screen, select Advanced tab > scroll down to Browsing section and Uncheck Display a notification about every script error option.
+2. On Internet Properties screen, switch to Advanced tab > scroll down to “Browsing” section and Uncheck Display a notification about every script error option.

 Disable Scripting Error Notifications

-Also uncheck Disable script debugging (Internet Explorer), uncheck Disable script debugging(other) and click on Apply.
+Also, uncheck Disable script debugging (Internet Explorer), Disable script debugging(other) option.

 Related